ryanloehr1/LocationCoordinates/README.md

 For this to work:
 * Users must be set up to have location history enabled on their account: https://support.google.com/maps/answer/3118687?hl=en
 * To save this history, navigate to https://takeout.google.com/ and download 'Location History (Timeline)' in JSON format
-* The file will be emailed to your account email specified.
+* The file will be emailed to your account email.
 Unzip and save the 'Records.JSON' file to the same folder as the python LocationCoordinates solution

-Notes for App v1.0:
+Notes for App v1.0 (in main branch):
 * The basic setup for the first iteration of this app outputs a txt file to then use with an existing 3rd party website: Mapchart.net

-* Future iterations of the app will aim to make the program self-sufficient without the use of an external website.
-Researching options for importing shape files and outputting files to user locally
+Notes for the Geopandas_FIPS branch:
+* This is in progress for plotting the map of visited locations locally using SHP files, eliminating the dependency on uploading the file to a website